 What is the asset allocation and the minimum share of sustainable investments?

-Due to the strict sustainability criteria and its sustainable investment objectives, the fund has been classified by ASN Impact Investors as an Article 9 product under the SFDR.
+Due to the strict sustainability criteria and its sustainable investment objectives, the fund reports in accordance with Article 9 of the SFDR.
 Therefore, the investment selection criteria only include investments which qualify as sustainable as defined by SFDR.